neoforged/.github/primers/1.21.9/index.md

 ### Submission and Rendering

 The feature system, like GUIs, is broken into two phases: submission and rendering.
-The submission phase is handled by the `SubmitNodCollector`, which basically collects the data required to abstractly render an object to the screen.
+The submission phase is handled by the `SubmitNodeCollector`, which basically collects the data required to abstractly render an object to the screen.
 This is all done through the `submit*` methods, which generally take a `PoseStack` to place the object in 3D space, and any other required data such as the model, state, render type, etc.

 Here is a quick overview of what each method takes in: